 There is one more measurement of paper weight that is, on the one hand, so technical no designer will need to bother with it, but on the other hand, it can be so pragmatic designers can't ignore it.
 The actual measured thickness of paper, in thousandths of an inch, besides being the basis for points, is also called the caliper thickness or caliper.

-Always be sure your printer knows a piece is for direct mailing so they can judge whether the finished article will meet all mailing standards, including thickness.
-But for quick reference, 0.007 inches or 7pt stock is about 100-pound Text or 60 pound Cover; 009 inch/9pt is about 80 pound Cover.
+Always be sure your printer knows a piece is for direct mailing so they can judge whether the finished article will meet all mailing standards.
+But for quick reference, if you stick to standard 14pt or 16pt cardstock, you will be safe mailing in almost any country.

 Now... isn't that a weight off your mind?